coderefinery/handsonscicomp/source/hpc-kickstart.rst

 HPC Kickstart (Aalto)
 =====================

-This page contains a virtual HPC (or more precisely, cluster computing) kickstart course.
-It is not part of the main Hands-on Scientific Computing flow, but is an expanded version of the "D" level.
+This page contains a virtual high performance computing (HPC, or more precisely, cluster computing) kickstart course.
+It is not part of the main Hands-on Scientific Computing flow, but is an expanded version of the "D" level material.

-This page currently contains an online course from Aalto University (Aalto Scientific Computing), so the exact examples may not work on your other clusters, but the theory and concepts *will* (and you need to also use your own examples along with it).
+This page currently contains an online course from Aalto University (Aalto Scientific Computing), so the exact examples may not work on other clusters, but the theory and concepts *will* - you need to combine this outline with documentation from your own site.

-In the future, this page will be adjusted to the best topics in the best order from all courses combined, which means various material may be mixed-and-matched so that the flow is not perfect, but it will still be a better effect overall.
+In the future, this page will be adjusted to the best topics in the best order from all courses combined, which means various material may be mixed-and-matched so that the transitions are not perfect, but it will still have the best effect overall.

 Introductory material
 ---------------------

+These can be used in whatever order suits you, or you can watch the intro and then go on.

 * Day 1 introduction (`Video
   <https://www.youtube.com/watch?v=N3UcSgS-SAw&list=PLZLVmS9rf3nPFw29oKUj6w1QdsTCECS1S&index=2>`__,